 Listening to Your Body

 You’re body tells you a lot.
 But with the hustle and bustle of everyday life it’s easy to miss something it’s saying.
 This could be missing a cue from your body that you’re on the verge of getting sick or that you’re exhausting yourself.
 This could be missing a cue from your body that you’re not safe, or your values are being challenged.
-In order to better understand your emotions, you first need to be able to listen to your body.
+You first need to be able to listen to your body in order to better understand your emotions.

 Have you ever felt a knot in your stomach before a big event?
 This connection can be so strong that 50-90% of people with IBS also are diagnosed with anxiety or depression.
 The link between emotions and physical sensations was examined through heat mapping over 700 participants from Finland, Sweden, and Taiwan.
 I often hear from clients about sweaty palms and a flutter in their chest when they are nervous or anxious.
 I hear about a flushed face and tense shoulders with anger, and heavy limbs with sadness.
 Everyone is different, but if you are unsure where to even start looking this graphic can be a helpful guide.
 Use this to get you started on thinking about and paying attention to where you feel different emotions in your body.